stevenxchung/OMSCS-Notes/CS 6750 - HCI/Test 2/Lesson 11 (2.8) - Distributed Cognition.md

 ### Exercise: Distributed Cognition

-_Which of the following are playing cognitive roles in the system that is paying Morgan's bills?_
+_Which of the following are playing cognitive roles in the system that is paying Morgan's bills_?

 1. Morgan herself
 2. The pen